Jury gets R. Kelly's child pornography and trial-fixing case

 AP Legal Affairs Writer

-CHICAGO (AP) — Jurors began deliberating Tuesday at R. Kelly’s federal trial in Chicago, sorting through a month of evidence and arguments to decide verdicts on charges accusing the singer of producing child pornography, enticing minors for sex and successfully rigging his 2008 child porn trial.
+CHICAGO (AP) — Jurors began deliberating Tuesday at R. Kelly’s federal trial in Chicago, sorting through a month of evidence and arguments to weigh charges accusing the singer of producing child pornography, enticing minors for sex and successfully rigging his 2008 child porn trial.

 A day after prosecutors delivered their closing argument, Kelly’s lead attorney made hers.
 Standing at a podium a few feet in front of jurors, Jennifer Bonjean said key government witnesses were admitted liars who testified with immunity to ensure they couldn’t be charged.

-At times sounding indignant and raising her voice, Bonjean likened their testimony and other evidence to a cockroach and the government’s case to a bowl of soup the insect is found in.
+At times sounding indignant and raising her voice, Bonjean likened their testimony and other evidence to a cockroach and the government’s case to a bowl of soup.

-As Bonjean spoke, Kelly, wearing a gray suit and black face mask, looked calm at a nearby defense table.
-He appeared to shake his head slightly a few times when a prosecutor spoke.
+As Bonjean spoke, Kelly, wearing a gray suit and black mask, looked calm at a nearby defense table.
+He appeared to shake his head slightly a few times while a prosecutor spoke.

 Delivering the government’s rebuttal after Bonjean’s closing, prosecutor Jeannice Appenteng told jurors to remember the girls and women Kelly allegedly abused.